 2 – Carriage Rides

 For a more personal experience, guests can also take in the beautiful Fort Wilderness Resort through horse-drawn carriage rides.
 Carriages fit up to 4 adults (or two adults and three small children).
 Rides depart from the main entrance of Crockett’s Tavern near Pioneer Hall from 5:30-9:30 pm.
-Each carriage ride costs $55, and the rides last about 25 minutes.
-Reservations are recommended and can be made by calling (407) WDW-PLAY.
+Each carriage ride costs $55 and lasts about 25 minutes.
+Reservations are recommended and can be made online or by calling (407) WDW-PLAY.
 Check-in is near the Settlement Bus Depot in front of Pioneer Hall.

 1 – Holiday Sleigh Rides

 Although there won’t be snow, you’ll go over the river and through the woods on this magical holiday sleigh ride.
 The sleighs are decorated with lights and garlands and are available during December.
 Holiday Sleigh Rides depart from the main entrance of Crockett’s Tavern near Pioneer Hall.
 Rides can fit up to 4 adults (or two adults and three small children).
-Each carriage ride costs $84, and the rides last about 25 minutes.
+Each carriage ride costs $76 and lasts about 25 minutes.
 Reservations are recommended and can be made by calling (407) WDW-PLAY.

 All of these options provide an excellent opportunity for a slower-paced, relaxed experience that 99.9% of visitors to Disney World don’t even know is available.
 They provide a chance to slow down and enjoy nature for a break from the overwhelming hustle of the parks.
 All of these experiences are open to all guests.
 You do not need to be staying at Ft.
 Wilderness.